 The approach to the weighting the decile portfolios is also relevant.
 The MSCI ACWI is an index of roughly 2,500 stocks, meaning that each financial productivity decile contains around 250 names.
 When equally weighted, this results in an individual position size of approximately 0.40%.
-As such, the deciles that contain the index's largest constituents such as
+As such, the deciles that contain the index's largest constituents such as Apple, Amazon, Meta, and Alphabet, are in fact significantly underweight those names.
+Given that these mega-cap stocks have risen significantly in the past 10 years, their performance has been a headwind for every financial productivity decile in this analysis.
+Despite this, the highest financial productivity deciles have still delivered alpha over this period.

-Exhibit 4 Index Decile of Financial Productivity

-Index Decile: Productivity (equally weighted portfolio vs. equally weighted index)
+EXHIBITS.
+Index Decile of Financial Productivity with Foresight Index Decile: Productivity + Foresight (equally weighted portfolio vs. equally weighted index)